-particular focus on environmental law in Germany and the European Union.
+merely receive a list of relevant procedures and regulations to consider.
+This module therefore intends to give students a general understanding of the process of legislation and its corresponding implications with particular focus on environmental law in Germany and the European Union.
+Teaching methods Lecture with exercises in workgroups Entry requirements None Types of assessment

-Teaching methods

-Lecture with exercises in workgroups

-Leader C With Exercises III Workgroups

-Entry requirements

-Entry requirements

-None